Majorinus: Augustine

 For Augustine the chief evil of Majorinus was his schism with the Church.
 He wrote of the Donatists in an epistle:

 "It is better indeed that men should be brought to serve God by instruction than by fear of punishment or by pain.
 But because the former means are better, the latter must not therefore be neglected....
 Many must often be brought back to their Lord, like wicked servants, by the rod of temporal suffering before they attain the highest grade of religious development...."

 Significance

-Although he was the first leader of the Donatists church, itself a significant event in the Early African Church and resulting in the formation of doctrinal authodoxy for the Catholic portion of the church, Majorinus himself seems to have been little more than a puppet for the rigorists.
+Although he was the first leader of the Donatists church, a significant event in the Early African Church and resulting in the formation of doctrinal authodoxy for the Catholic portion of the church, Majorinus seems to have been little more than a puppet for the rigorists.
 He had been a fairly low ranking clergy thrust into the dispute that had been raging for some time.
 This, a lack of theological output, and the relatively short tenure of his leadership had reduced his actual impact on history.